One of the most Iconic stops on Camino de Santiago

-The now-famous mound of stones stretching some 15 metres across and 8 metres high with an oak pole in the centre, and an iron cross embedded on top (a replica of the original housed in the Museo de los Caminos in Astorga) is believed to have been placed there in the 11th century by Gaucelmo.
+Stretching some 15 metres across and 8 metres high.
+With an oak pole in the centre and an iron cross embedded on top (a replica of the original housed in the Museo de Los Caminos in Astorga).
+Believed to have been placed there in the 11th century by Gaucelmo.

-As with many legends along the Camino, that predate Christianity, there are several stories surrounding Cruz de Ferro.
-It is told that it was a place of ritual for the ancient Celts who originally inhabited the land before the birth of Christ, and evidence today suggests, the Romans may have used the site as an Alter to Mercury the god of travel.
+As with many legends along Camino predating Christianity, there are several stories surrounding Cruz de Ferro.
+It is told that it was a place of ritual for the ancient Celts who originally inhabited the land before the birth of Christ.
+Evidence today suggests the Romans may also have used the site as an Alter to Mercury the god of travel.

-Today Pilgrims from all over the world despite their beliefs, culture or reasons for being on the Camino follow the current ritual of carrying from home or collecting along the way a stone or trinket for themselves or a loved one; symbolically representing any physical, spiritual, or emotional baggage they no longer wish to carry in their lives.
+Today Pilgrims from all over the world despite their beliefs, culture or reasons for being on the Camino follow the current ritual.
+Carrying from home or collecting along the way a stone or trinket for themselves or a loved one; symbolically representing any physical, spiritual, or emotional baggage they no longer wish to carry in their lives.